 If you're reading this blog, then the chances are you may already be familiar with CBD.
 In the instance that you've happened upon this page by chance, then let us fill you in.
 CBD is a molecule known as a cannabinoid that is found in the family of cannabis plants, as well as other plants such as Echinacea.
 Classified as a food supplement and used to support wellbeing as well as the healthy functioning of organs, CBD is just one of over a hundred cannabinoids known to exist.
 Another cannabinoid that you may have heard of is THC, which is a distinctive psychoactive molecule responsible for the cannabis plant's illegal status in the UK.

 If you're pondering the question, does CBD get you high like THC is known to do, then fear not.
 CBD sold in the UK is sourced from the legal and versatile industrial hemp plant, which is known for its fibrous qualities and high concentrations of naturally occurring CBD.
-More importantly, CBD sold in the UK must contain less than the legal limit of 0.2% THC, which means that you'll not experience the feeling of being stoned.
+More importantly, CBD sold in the UK has regulations, and must contain less than the legal limit of 0.2% THC, which means that you'll not experience the feeling of being stoned.

-While the amount of THC in CBD products might be minuscule, the reality is that your body will store THC for longer.
+The amount of THC in CBD products might be minuscule, but the reality is that your body will store THC for longer.
 Residing in your fat cells, THC can stay in your system for up to 30 days.
 If you're consuming high concentration CBD products frequently, bear in mind that THC will be slowly accumulating in your fat cells.
 While this won't make you the slightest bit high, the presence of THC in your system will potentially show up in a drug test.